“No, drinking oneself to death took too long.”

-Here is the same inebriated superhero from Jowita Bydlowska’s 2013 memoir, Drunk Mom:
+Here is another inebriated superhero from Jowita Bydlowska’s 2013 memoir, Drunk Mom:

 “With the right amount of alcohol, I am a superwoman.
 I will jump from tall buildings, run like the wind, charm whomever I choose and perform all kinds of magic tricks: get ahead of any lineup, walk through glass, fight anyone, kill a car with my fists.”

 And Lauren B. Davis also captures many of the other seductive aspects of alcoholism in Colleen’s experiences too.